corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/network-map.md

 {{< note >}}
-To determine which *minimumPlatformVersion* a zone must mandate in order to permit all the features of Corda 4.3 see [Corda Features to Versions](features-versions.md)
+To determine which *minimumPlatformVersion* a zone must mandate in order to permit all the features of Corda 4.3 see [Corda Features and Versions](features-versions.md)

 {{< /note >}}
 More parameters will be added in future releases to regulate things like allowed port numbers, whether or not IPv6